IonicaBizau/baccalaureate-computer-science/README.md

 $ npm install
 ```

+## How to use
+Run `node index` in the main directory and wait pdf files to be downloaded.
+They will be downloaded in `downloaded` directory.

 ## How to contribute

 1. File an issue in the repository, using the bug tracker, describing the